 What to wear under a sleeveless dress?

-If you do not want to add sleeves ( stitch them to the armhole) an idea I have seen around is to make a simple top in a lace fabric with long sleeves which you can wear with all the sleeveless dress.
-This is worn as an inner under the sleeveless tops/dresses.
-Make it in a neutral colour like black and you can wear it with different tops or dresses
+If you do not want to add sleeves ( stitch them to the armhole), an idea I have seen around is to make a simple top in a lace fabric with long sleeves, which you can wear with all the sleeveless dresses.
+This is worn as an inner under sleeveless tops/dresses.
+Make it in a neutral color like black, and you can wear it with different tops or dresses.